GOVTNZ/print-ready/instructions.md

    });
    ```

 2. **Explanation:** The `generatePrintablePageInformation` function creates an HTML snippet with the site name and page title.

+3. **Implementation Tips:**
+- The generated HTML strings for page information and links are highly customizable—feel free to modify them to fit your needs or apply additional styles using the `js-print-only` class for print-specific styling.
-By default, it uses the `'h1'` element for the title.
-If the title is in a different element, you can provide a custom selector as the second optional argument.
+- By default the `'h1'` element for the page title but you can provide a custom selector as the second optional argument.

     ```javascript
     generatePrintablePageInformation(siteName, 'custom-selector')
     ```

 #### Example Output